 Even Santa knows it’s fun to visit the beach for a winter getaway.
 He makes his first appearance in Ocean City at the end of November, right around Thanksgiving.
 Then, he usually comes back every weekend until Christmas Day for photo ops.
 On Saturdays, he likes to hang around for breakfast, usually at a different downtown restaurant each week.

-Santa’s visits aren’t the only holiday events to look forward to at the beach in winter, either.
+Ocean City keeps the holiday festivities going after Santa visits.
 There are also free horse and carriage rides through downtown on the weekends, a Christmas parade at the beginning of December and a train show.

 2. Ring in the New Year

 A beach vacation in winter can be the ideal way to ring in the New Year.
-Every December 31, Ocean City, NJ celebrates First Night with a variety of events throughout the town.
+Every December 31, Ocean City, NJ, celebrates First Night with a variety of events throughout the town.
 There are live musical performances in the evening, culminating in a fireworks display at midnight.
-Throughout the late afternoon and into the evening, there are puppet shows, ice skating and amusement rides, as well as games and other performances.
+Throughout the late afternoon and into the evening, you’ll find fun and activities like puppet shows, ice skating and amusement rides, as well as games and other performances.

 3. Make Valentine’s Day Something Special